 All in all, whatever dog you do decide to get for your family is a big decision and it is worth it to do your research first.
 Adopting or buying a new dog is a huge decision and everyone in your family should be there to make the decision together.

 Do you have a family dog?
 Did you adopt it or buy it from a dog breeder?
-Do you have some suggestions on Best dogs for first time owners?
+Do you have some suggestions on the Best dogs for first-time owners?